What is Stress?

 5. Social Support- connecting with others will help you destress and provide a buffer against the impacts of stress.
 Resist the urge to withdraw or isolate!

 6. It may also be important to identify the sources of stress in your life and determine if there are actionable steps you can take such as learning how to set limits and boundaries with others that are causing stress in your life.

 7. If it is not possible to change the sources of stress in your life, then acceptance may play an important role in reducing stress in your life.

 8. If the sources of stress in your life are more internal than external (if you are the one stressing yourself out), it might be important to learn how to manage some of your perfectionistic tendencies and practice more self-compassion, which you can learn about here.

 You can learn more about stress here.
 You might also be interested in mindfulness-based stress reduction (MBSR), which you can find in your area here.
+You may be interested in the Mindfulness and Acceptance Workbook for Stress Reduction.
 You can also learn more about managing stress by purchasing my book.

 If you are interested in learning more or in working with me please go to my homepage to contact me or schedule your free 15-minute phone call.